crodier/software-blog/_posts/2023-09-17-free-online-software-education.md

 to my children when they were young.

 I have been of the belief that software takes too long to learn.
-I am still learning it and often think I am not good at it.
+I am still learning; often think I am not good at it!

 ### Goal of this guide

-To help people on their journey here is a curated list of free software courses in exactly the order I recommend studying software to effectively come up the learning curve quickly, targeted toward making anyone effective in the field.
+To help people on their journey here is a curated list of free software courses in exactly the order I recommend studying software to effectively.
+This guide is targeted toward making anyone effective in the field with a particular emphasis on children.

 The list assumes zero prior software experience or understanding.
-It should be I think anyone could follow this guide and have a rewarding and high paying software career as there are still not enough strong engineers to meet demand; particularly not in New York.
+Anyone could follow this guide and have a rewarding and high paying software career as there are still not enough strong engineers to meet demand.

 ### What is here

-Here is a quick summary done for a friend (in an hour.)
-But I remember this well and hold it dear to me as a system I developed and continue to develop for becoming an expert at CS without having studied enough in undergraduate, or understood the importance of the education at that young age.

-Most of this
-applies for non-CS graduates who wish to be expert enough in software to be considered strong.
+Most of this applies for non-CS graduates who wish to be expert enough in software to be considered strong.
 Without the complete set of these courses completed you can not be considered a strong software engineer as all of